Learning from Informants: Relations between Learning Success Criteria: Introduction

 \subsection{Our Contributions}

-For learning from texts there are entire maps displaying the pairwise relations of different well-known learning success criteria, see \citet*{kotzing2014map}, \citet*{kotzing2016towards} and \citet*{jain2016role}.
-We give an equally informative map for $\Lim$-learning from informants.
+For learning from text there are entire maps displaying the pairwise relations of different well-known learning success criteria, see \cite{kotzing2014map}, \cite{kotzing2016towards} and \cite{jain2016role}.
+We give an equally informative map for $\Lim$-learning from informant.

-The most important requirements on the learning process when learning from informants are \emph{conservativeness} ($\Conv$), where only inconsistent hypotheses are allowed to be changed; \emph{strong decisiveness} ($\SDec$), forbidding to ever return semantically to a withdrawn hypothesis; \emph{strong monotonicity} ($\SMon$), requiring that in every step the hypothesis incorporates the former one; \emph{monotonicity} ($\Mon$), fulfilled if in every step the set of correctly inferred words incorporates the formerly correctly guessed; \emph{cautiousness} ($\Caut$), for which never a strict subset of earlier conjectures is guessed. \citet*{lange1996monotonic} observed that requiring monotonicity is restrictive and that under the assumption of strong monotonicity even fewer collections of languages can be learned from informants.
-We complete the picture by answering the following questions regarding $\Lim$-learning from informants positively:
+The most important requirements on the learning process when learning from informant are \emph{conservativeness} ($\Conv$), where only inconsistent hypotheses are allowed to be changed; \emph{strong decisiveness} ($\SDec$), forbidding to ever return semantically to a withdrawn hypothesis; \emph{strong monotonicity} ($\SMon$), requiring that in every step the hypothesis incorporates the former one; \emph{monotonicity} ($\Mon$), fulfilled if in every step the set of correctly inferred words incorporates the formerly correctly guessed; \emph{cautiousness} ($\Caut$), for which never a strict subset of earlier conjectures is guessed.
+In \cite{lange1996monotonic} it was observed that requiring monotonicity is restrictive and that under the assumption of strong monotonicity even fewer collections of languages can be learned from informant.
+We complete the picture by answering the following questions regarding $\Lim$-learning from informant positively: